-The Department of Treasury and Finance (DTF) is responsible for the coordination, preparation and publication of the State's main planning and financial accountability documents that are required under the FMA.
+The Department of Treasury and Finance (DTF) is responsible coordinating, preparing and publishing the State's main planning and financial accountability documents that are required under the FMA.
 These comprise budgetary and financial reports that include:

-- State budget papers (BPs) in conjunction with the Appropriation Bills; - Budget Update; - Annual Financial Report (AFR); - interim financial reports, including Quarterly Financial Reports (QFRs) and Mid-Year Financial Report (MYFR); and - Pre-Election Budget Update (PEBU) only in election years.
+- State budget papers (BPs) in conjunction with the Appropriation Bills - Budget Update - Annual Financial Report (AFR) - interim financial reports, including Quarterly Financial Reports (QFRs) and Mid-Year Financial Report (MYFR) - Pre-Election Budget Update (PEBU) in election years.

-Each of these publications (see Diagram 1: 2020-21 annual financial publication cycle) provides a consolidated set of financial statements and accompanying notes based on data submitted by all agencies.
+Each of these publications (see Diagram 1: 20X1-X2 annual financial publication cycle) provides a consolidated set of financial statements and accompanying notes based on data submitted by all agencies.
 In addition to the consolidated financial statements, all agencies prepare their own entity annual report.

-DTF also provides the State's consolidated financial data to the Australian Bureau of Statistics (ABS) for inclusion in the national accounts and other statistical reports1.
+DTF also provides the State's consolidated financial data to the Australian Bureau of Statistics (ABS) for inclusion in the national accounts and other statistical reports.
 The analysis and application of this data has significant consequences for the State.
-For example, the ABS publishes interstate comparisons of this financial data, which is relied upon by national authorities such as the Commonwealth Grants Commission when allocating the GST pool and other Commonwealth grant funding across the states and territories.
+For example, the ABS publishes interstate comparisons of this financial data, which are relied upon by national authorities such as the Commonwealth Grants Commission when allocating the GST pool and other Commonwealth grant funding across the states and territories.

-High quality financial data is required to fairly reflect the Government's financial performance and management of the State's resources, to fairly represent the level of activity in the State as it may impact on the quantum of funding received by Victoria from the Commonwealth Government.
+High quality financial data must fairly reflect the Government's financial performance and management of the State's resources to fairly represent the level of activity in the State, as it may impact on the quantum of funding received by Victoria from the Commonwealth Government.

-1 DTF provides the State's consolidated financial data to the ABS based on the Australian System of Government Finance Statistics: Concepts, Sources and Methods, 2005 (Catalogue No. 5514.0), published by the ABS.
+&lt;sup>1 DTF provides the State's consolidated financial data to the ABS based on the Australian System of Government Finance Statistics: Concepts, Sources and Methods, 2005 (Catalogue No. 5514.0), published by the ABS.